areenberg/RelSys/README.md

 # How does it work

-Consider a number of parallel M/M/c/c queues.
+Consider a number of parallel queues with finite capacity.
 That is, queues where customers arrive according to a Poisson process and have exponentially distributed service-time.
-In the common M/M/c/c queue, which is often denoted an Erlang loss or Erlang-B system, a customer is rejected (and lost from the system) if all the servers are occupied upon arrival.
-However, in the RelSys-modeling tool, we allow customers to be transferred to one of the other queues with known probability.
-If there is an idle server in the alternative queue, the customer is served with an exponentially distributed time with the same rate-parameter as the customer would have had in the original queue.
-Thus, the system is *multiclass*.
+In the common M/M/c/c queue (also denoted the Erlang loss or Erlang-B system), a customer is rejected and lost from the system if all the servers are occupied upon arrival.
+However, in the RelSys-modeling tool, we allow customers to be transferred with a probability to one of the other queues.
+If there is an idle server in the alternative queue, the customer is accepted and served with an exponentially distributed time with the same rate-parameter as the customer would have had in the original queue.
+Thus the system is multiclass.
 The figure below depicts an example featuring two queues where customers are relocated (i.e. transferred) with a probability to the other queue whenever the preferred queue is full.

 <img src="https://github.com/areenberg/RelSys/blob/development/images/example_system.jpeg" width="399" height="500">

-## Briefly about the structure
+## Briefly about the setup

-The setup is fairly simple.
-First one must create an array of objects that accounts for each queue.
-The queue-array is then fed to a model object where the system is evaluated.
-Each modeling approach has its own class and the results can be pulled directly from the model when the evaluation is completed.
-An elaborate description of each step is presented in the section *Getting started*.
+The setup is divided into:

+1. *Customer setup*, where objects for each customer type are created using the `CustomerData` class.
+2. *Queue setup*, where objects for each queue are created using the `QueueData` class.
+Data from the customer objects are used in the creation of the queue objects through a class called `SystemParameters`.
+3. *Model choice and evaluation*, where a modeling approach is selected (either `RelocEvaluation` or `RelocSimulation`) and a solution is found.
+4. *Get the results*, where results are printed/saved using the methods from the model objects.
+E.g. `mdl.blockingProbability` to get the probability of customer blocking.

 ## Input parameters